PeterHuang1325/Sent140_Analysis/README.md

-# Sentiment analysis 160M tweets with BERT and DistilBERT:
+# Sentiment analysis on 160M tweets with BERT and DistilBERT:
 In this repo, we provide an experiment on Sent140 dataset with mislabeled data featuring:

 - **Sent140** binary classification problem